Updated: February 18, 2026

 • Proof of adequate qualifications to carry out the highly skilled work

-• Proof that the annual expected salary is at least 1.5 times the national average gross annual salary or three times the social support index
+• Proof that the annual expected salary is at least 1.5 times the national annual average gross or three times the social support index

 Family Reunification Visa

-Portuguese citizen The Family Reunification Visa (D6) is a residence permit that allows non-EU family members of Portuguese residents to live with them in Portugal.
+The Family Reunification Visa (D6) is a residence permit for non-EU family members of Portuguese residents to live with them in Portugal.

-With the Family Reunification Visa, any family member you bring to Portugal will receive a valid residence permit for the same duration as yours.
-For example, if you have a two-year residency permit, your spouse or partner will be granted a residence permit for the same two-year period.
+With the Family Reunification Visa, any family member you sponsor will receive a valid residence permit for the same duration as yours.
+For example, if you have a two-year residency permit, your partner will get a residence permit for two years.

 If you hold a permanent residence permit, the D6 Visa is valid for up to two years.
-This permit can also be renewed and extended as long as family ties continue.
+You can renew or extend the permit as long as family ties continue.

-Non-EU family members with the D6 Visa will have the same rights as Portuguese nationals in employment, education, healthcare, social security, and tax benefits.
+Non-EU family members with the D6 Visa will have the same rights as Portuguese nationals in employment, healthcare, education, tax benefits, and social security.
 Just like all other visas, D6 Visa holders can also apply for Portuguese citizenship after living in Portugal for five years.

 How to Get Portugal Dual Citizenship: Step-By-Step Application Process